Click here for a printable version of this page.

 Meanwhile, on September 17, 2009, the Indonesian newspaper KOMPAS reported that another coelacanth had been caught by fishermen on Wednesday 16 September 2009, around 06:00 in the Gangga waters, Likupang, North Sulawesi, Indonesia, about 90km from Manado.
 The coelacanth was still living when caught (with a net) and measured 114cm.
 Alex Masengi from Sam Ratulangi picked up the specimen for further investigation.
 (Rik Nulens)

 As of 9/02/11 five more coelacanths had been caught since the second one identified by the Erdmanns.
-Here's the complete listing of reported Indonesian catches: (courtesy researcher, Rik Nulens.)
+Here's the complete listing of reported Indonesian catches to that date: (courtesy researcher, Rik Nulens.)

 1) 18 September 1997, (CCC174), seen by Arnaz & Mark Erdmann-Mehta on a fish market in Manado Capture site Manado Tua, Kampung Negeri, length ca 130cm